 - Graham McGraw is ten years younger than his older brother Frank.
 Frank is fairly childish for a man in his thirties and loves pranking Graham when he visits, which brings out a more playful side of the usually straightlaced Graham.

 - An unintentional example occurred with Green Arrow's sister Emiko Queen.
 She was originally introduced in the rebooted New 52 continuity, where Oliver Queen, a.k.a.
-Green Arrow (who had typically been depicted as a middle-aged man prior to the reboot) had been significantly deaged to somewhere in his 20s.
+Green Arrow (who, prior to the reboot, was a veteran hero and old enough to have an adult son) had been significantly deaged to somewhere in his 20s.
 As such, Ollie having a teenage sister was nothing out of the ordinary.
-However, DC Infinite Frontier subsequently reintroduced most of the pre-New 52 continuity, including Connor Hawke, Ollie's son (who himself is in his early 20s or late teens at the absolute youngest), which had the side effect of aging Ollie back up.
-As such, Oliver is once again seemingly in his 40s or very late 30s, despite having a little sister who is still in high school.
+However, DC Infinite Frontier subsequently reintroduced most of the pre-New 52 continuity, including Connor Hawke, Ollie's aforementioned twenty-something-year-old son, which had the side effect of aging Ollie back up.
+Because of this, Oliver is once again seemingly in his mid-to-late 30s at the youngest, despite having a little sister who is still in high school.
 This also means that Emiko is younger than Connor, despite technically being his aunt.